pyrocko/pyrocko/doc/source/library/examples/geographical_datasets.rst

 .. [#f1] Wessel, P., and W. H. F. Smith, A Global Self-consistent, Hierarchical, High-resolution Shoreline Database, J. Geophys.
 Res., 101, #B4, pp. 8741-8743, 1996.

-Tectonic Plates and Boundaries (PB2003)
+Tectonic plates and boundaries (PB2003)
 ---------------------------------------

 *An updated digital model of plate boundaries* [#f2]_ offers a global set of present plate boundaries on the Earth.
 This database used in :mod:`pyrocko.automap`.